 Projects per year

 Saima is a passionate science lecturer, motivating her student teachers to implement science interventions in schools and to research the impact of these interventions.
 Her aim is to inspire more primary and secondary school students to progress into STEM education and careers as future scientists.
-Her forthcoming books include ‘Becoming a scientist’ and ‘A practical guide for science mentors’ with Cambridge Scholars and Routledge.
+Her forthcoming 2019/2020 books include ‘Becoming a scientist’ and ‘A practical guide for science mentors’ with Cambridge Scholars and Routledge.
+She has currently six PhD students at various stages of their work.

 Doctor of Education, Brunel University